 F26 Through the Highlands (Sprengisandur)

 The F26, better known as Sprengisandur, is the giant of Iceland’s Highland network.
-At roughly 250 kilometers (155 miles), it is the longest and one of the most isolated routes you will find on any Icelandic F-Roads map.
+At roughly 250 kilometers (155 miles), it is the longest and one of the most isolated routes you will find on any Iceland F-Roads map.
 The road cuts through the barren middle of the country, wedged between two massive glaciers, Hofsjökull and Vatnajökull.
 This is wilderness in its rawest form.

 There are no gas stations, no accommodation, and no handy cafés along the way.
 Once you turn onto F26, you are on your own.
 The terrain is a constant mix of rough gravel, flat desert-like stretches, and rocky sections punctuated by unbridged river crossings.
 Weather can flip from clear skies to freezing wind and sleet in minutes, so conditions demand respect.

 A proper 4×4 with high clearance is mandatory.
 Smaller cars will not survive the ruts, boulders, or water crossings.
 Cell service is rare, which makes emergency planning vital.
 Carry extra fuel, food, water, and warm clothing as if you were heading into an expedition, because that is exactly what this feels like.
+If possible, plan this trip with a group or at least one other car for safety reasons.

 F35 (Kjölur Route)